hyemin-han/R_Alignment_Test/README.md

 # Tutorial for measurement alignment with R (sirt)

-In this code, I will demonstrate how to perform:
+In this code (Alignment_Test.R), I will demonstrate how to perform:

-1. Multigroup confirmatory factor analysis
+1. Multigroup confirmatory factor analysis: see lines below "1.
+MG-CFA"
-2. Measurement Alignment
+2. Measurement Alignment: see lines below "2.
+Measurement Alignment"
-3. Monte Carlo simulations
+3. Monte Carlo simulations: see lines below "3.
+Monte Carlo Simulations"
-4. Calculation of adjusted factor scores
+4. Calculation of adjusted factor scores: see lines below "4.
+Factor Score Calculation"

 to address the potential non-invariance issue in cross-national and/or cross-cultural research.
 To test the source code, the following R packages are required: lavaan, sirt, foreach, parallel, doParallel, psych, MASS.